infernet-h2020/DCAlign/README.md

 + `q` : the length of the alphabet.
 The package assumes that for protein sequences we set ```q = 21``` while for RNA sequences ```q = 5```; <br>
 + `L` : the number of sites (i.e. the length of the aligned sequences) of the desired multiple sequence alignment; <br>
 + `filename_par`: name of the file where the DCA parameters are stored.
-By default, the package assumes that they are written using the syntax of [bmDCA](https://github.com/matteofigliuzzi/bmDCA) and [adabmDCA](https://github.com/anna-pa-m/adabmDCA) (not yet available) output: <br>
+By default, the package assumes that they are written using the syntax of [bmDCA](https://github.com/matteofigliuzzi/bmDCA) and [adabmDCA](https://github.com/anna-pa-m/adabmDCA) output: <br>
   ```J i j a b value``` <br>
   ```h i a value``` <br>
   where _i_ and _j_ run over the columns of the MSA while _a_ and _b_ run over the symbol (`-` translates in `0`).